-As criminal defense attorneys in Charleston, South Carolina, we deal with cases involving forfeiture of assets which is when law enforcement seize money and property concerning drug-related and other crimes.
+As criminal defense attorneys in Charleston, South Carolina, we deal with cases involving forfeiture of assets which is when law enforcement seizes money and property concerning drug-related and other crimes.
 Although many people refer to this as “criminal forfeiture,” it actually is “civil forfeiture” because it takes place in civil court.
 In this article, we discuss what is civil forfeiture in South Carolina, when the police can seize assets, which assets can be seized by law enforcement, and how to get money and property back from the police.

-What is Civil Forfeiture in South Carolina?
+What is Civil Asset Forfeiture in South Carolina?

-Years ago, we represented a person who was charged with distribution of marijuana.
-When the police entered our client’s home, not only did they seize over a pound of pot, but they also seized two vehicles, a coin collection, a Sony Playstation, a several other items of value.
+Years ago, we represented a person who was charged with the distribution of marijuana.
+When the police entered our client’s home, not only did they seize over a pound of pot, but they also seized two vehicles, a coin collection, a Sony PlayStation, and several other items of value.
 Unfortunately for the client’s spouse, who didn’t know that any of this was going on in the couple’s home, law enforcement also attempted to try to seize their house.
 This is known as “civil forfeiture.”